stand for ukrainian independence image

 adding a WordPress table to the page

 Set how many columns and rows will be displayed using Column count and Row count drop-down menus.
-Create a table by pushing the similarly named button.
+Create a table by pushing the button that is similarly named.
 Click on the gear icon on the top left part of the page editor to open the WordPress Table block settings.

 static wordpress table block settings